-In the event that the person is not cooperative in returning the funds, the situation will be reported to the institution legal affairs office and/or the BoR system office for guidance.
+If the person is not cooperative in returning the funds, the situation will be reported to the institution legal affairs office and/or the BoR system office for guidance.
 A detailed record will be kept of all contact efforts (telephone, mail, in person).